Only Wanting One Child? Your Feelings Are Valid

 Grieving the Imagined Future

 Even when made with confidence, the decision to have one child involves closing the door on certain possibilities.
-It's normal to feel sadness about the family life that will remain imaginary.
+It is normal to feel sadness about the family life that will remain imaginary.
 One parent who had no regrets about their choice still acknowledged "a small part of me that was sad not to have that life I dreamed about."

 The Power of Peace